 20 December 2017 – The community receives canonical recognition as a Public Association of the Faithful by decree of Archbishop Julian Porteous, “awaiting the erection of this community as an Institute of Monastic Consecrated Life” (Decree of Erection).

-22 December 2017 - The community moves to Rhyndaston, Tasmania, just a few minutes from Colebrook where they have the use of the parish church.
+22 December 2017 – The community moves to Rhyndaston, Tasmania, just a few minutes from Colebrook where they have the use of the historic St Patrick Church.

-15 August 2018 - The community purchases “Jerusalem Estate” a 2,700 acre property in Colebrook with the hopes of eventually building a full monastery there.
+15 August 2018 – The community purchases “Jerusalem Estate” a large farm in Colebrook with the hopes of eventually building a full monastery there.